mspiller23/MEE-342-Final-Project/Phase-3-Report.md

 The output shaft was connected to two wheels wrapped with thin rubber tape to improve traction.
 This test showed that the gear train did not only work as a manual demonstration.
 It also moved continuously under powered input and transferred motion to the output wheels.

-### Backlash Observation
+### Gear Play Observation

-A small amount of play was observed from gear lash between the input shaft and intermediate shaft.
-The backlash was approximately 3 degrees.
+A small amount of play was observed between the input shaft gear and the intermediate shaft gear.
+The amount of play was approximately 3 degrees.

-This backlash was likely caused by the printed gear tooth clearances, material flexibility, and simplified shaft support.
-Although the backlash did not prevent operation, it showed that the 3D printed prototype was less precise than a machined or fully supported final design.
+This play was likely caused by the clearances between the 3D printed gear teeth, material flexibility, and the simplified shaft support.
+Although the play did not prevent operation, it showed that the 3D printed prototype was less precise than a machined or fully supported final design.

 ### Summary of Test Results